antonvh/UartRemote/docs/uartremote.rst

 The methods below are internally called by the methods listed above.
 You can use these methods should you like to have more low level control.

+.. py:data:: Uartremote.command

+  Dictionary with the mapping of command name to corresponding functions.

 .. method:: UartRemote.encode(command,*typedata)

   Encodes a command ``command``. ``*type_data`` are a number of arguments that consist of a type defintion ``t``, followed by one ore more variables of the type corresponding with the paramater ``t``.